foundryvtt/pf2e/README.md

 3. Click Install and wait for installation to complete
 4. Create a new world using the PF2e system.

+### Recommended Modules:

+* Combat Utility Belt: This module amoung many other great things it does addes labelled conditions for pf2e.
+* Token Mold: Allows you to override the default token settings for bestiary monsters if you prefer to have your bars and labels configured differently.

 ### Shoutouts

 A huge thanks to: